 Navigation Home - AA-Fishing Lakes Fish

-Guide To The Best Bass Fishing Lakes In Kansas
+Bass Fishing In Kansas For 2024

 Pick A LakePick A SpeciesPick A State

-Enjoy fishing for spotted, smallmouth and largemouth bass.
+Guide to fishing for spotted, smallmouth and largemouth bass.

 Spotted bass, also known as Kentucky bass, can be found in a few select lakes and reservoirs in Kansas.
 While less common than largemouth and smallmouth bass, spotted bass provide an additional opportunity for anglers seeking a different bass species to target.
 They exhibit similar behaviors and feeding habits as their larger cousins, and fishing techniques for spotted bass often overlap with those used for largemouth and smallmouth bass.